Stock Analysis on Net

 Stockholders’ equity (adjusted)

-The analysis of the financial data reveals several notable trends in asset levels, equity positions, and profitability over the six-year period.
+The analysis of the financial data reveals distinct trends in both reported and goodwill-adjusted figures over the observed periods.

 Total Assets